-In order to comply with OK Compost Home certification materials need to meet the following requirements: - Minimum of 90% biodegradation of bioplastic materials within 12 months in compost. - Minimum of 90% of bioplastic materials should disintegrate into less than 2mm pieces in compost within 6 months. - Hazardous substances such as heavy metals should not be present above the maximum allowed levels. - Bioplastic materials should contain more than 50 percent organic materials.
+In order to comply with OK Compost Industrial certification materials need to meet the following requirements in an industrial compost environment: - Minimum of 90% biodegradation of bioplastic materials within 180 days in compost. - Minimum of 90% of bioplastic materials should disintegrate into less than 2mm pieces in compost within 90 days. - Hazardous substances such as heavy metals should not be present above the maximum allowed levels. - Bioplastic materials should contain more than 50 percent organic materials.

 Frequently asked questions